jacobrobertsbaca/bcode/HOSTING.md

 ### Environment Variables

-Update your local `NEXT_PUBLIC_SITE_URL` and `NEXT_PUBLIC_SITE_URL_SHORT` variables in `.env.local` to match your public domain.
+Update your local `NEXT_PUBLIC_SITE_URL` variable in `.env.local` to match your public domain.
 Then, add these variables **to your Vercel configuration settings** by copy-and-pasting your `.env.local` into the Vercel environment variables settings.
 After a redeployment (so your app picks up the new values for these variables), the site should be good to go!